 OpenTelemetry Collector Configuration Files

-The Collector configuration file is in YAML format, and defines all components that make up that specific Collector instance configuration, such as Receivers, Processors, Exporters, Pipelines and other optional components.
+The Collector configuration file (or OTel collector config) is in YAML format, and defines all components that make up that specific Collector instance configuration, such as Receivers, Processors, Exporters, Pipelines and other optional components.

 Collector Agent vs Gateway Deployment Pattern